-Get an assisted transfer to the capital city of Rajasthan, the 'Pink City' – Jaipur.
-Also the largest city of the state, the vibrant Jaipur is home to several archeological attractions like forts and palaces, colorful bazaars and more.
+Get an assisted transfer to the capital city of Rajasthan, the 'Pink City' – Jaipur, enroute visit Fatehpur sikri .
+Continue to Jaipur also the largest city of the state, the vibrant Jaipur is home to several archeological attractions like forts and palaces, colorful bazaars and more.
 The bustling Jaipur is one of the most popular destinations of India, alluring national and international tourists in huge numbers.
 The city was founded in the year 1727.
 Gorging on lip-smacking Rajasthani food is a must.
-On arrival, check in at hotel.
+On arrival, check-in at a city's luxury hotel.

 The UNESCO World Heritage Site of Amber Fort (Amer Fort) is around 11 km away from the city center, which is placed on a hilltop.
 A well-preserved monument, it was constructed in 1592 by Raja Man Singh I. This white-marbled and red sand stone beauty is decorated with mirrors, precious stones and paintings.
 Opt for en elephant ride up till the entrance of the fort.

 Known for its honeycomb like structures because of the amazing placement of several mini windows (Jharokhas), Hawa Mahal is not only a popular attraction but a landmark too.
 The royal ladies used to view the views of the market from these windows while staying away from the public.
 Commissioned in 1799 by Maharaja Sawai Pratap Singh, it is in pink and red sandstone.